 Food made without harming animals is essential to find personal and spiritual peace.
 Furthermore, it’s just a decent way to live, not to kill or harm anyone, and the benefit of a vegan diet is that you are contributing to a more sustainable world.

 Do you hate gluten with all of your heart and soul (or does it seem to be the one hating you)?
-Either way, you are safe in the warm, spinachy-arms of this delightful dish.
+Either way, you are safe in the warm, spinachy-arms of this delightful dish and the other gluten free recipes I share.

 ✅Well-Tested and Approved Worldwide